MarcVillain/spotlight-search/README.md

 ### CSS

-Ensure that the necessary CSS styles are included in spotlight.css or your custom stylesheet to style the modal, input, buttons, and results container.
+Ensure that the necessary CSS styles are included in spotlight.css to style the modal, input, buttons, and results container.

 ## 📊 Query Format